volcanobotg/onimesh/README.md

 # onimesh

 ### Prerequisites
+The following prerequisites must be installed before running or compiling onimesh.

 ##### OSX
-###### OpenNI2 SDK (version 2.2 beta currently) - http://structure.io/openni
+###### OpenNI2 SDK (version 2.2 beta currently)
+1. Go to the website http://structure.io/openni
-1. Download the zipped OSX file
+2. Download the zipped OSX file
-2. Double click the downloaded file to unzip the folder
+3. Double click the downloaded file to unzip the folder
-3. Move the folder to the desired install directory ("/Applications" suggested for minimal build configuration, if installing to a different location use your selected install path in place of "/Applications" in the commands below)
+4. Move the folder to the desired install directory ("/Applications" suggested for minimal build configuration, if installing to a different location use your selected install path in place of "/Applications" in the commands below)
-4. Open a Terminal window
+5. Open a Terminal window
-5. Enter the command `sudo /Applications/OpenNI-MacOSX-x64-2.2/install.sh`
+6. Enter the command `sudo /Applications/OpenNI-MacOSX-x64-2.2/install.sh`
-6. Enter your admin password when prompted to install OpenNI2
+7. Enter your admin password when prompted to install OpenNI2

-###### Java JDK (required for Homebrew only) - http://www.oracle.com/technetwork/java/javase/downloads/index.html
+###### Java JDK (required for Homebrew only)
-1. Navigate to the Java website
+1. Navigate to the website http://www.oracle.com/technetwork/java/javase/downloads/index.html
 2. Select the Download Java JDK button
 3. Download a JDK for Mac (ex. jdk-8u65-macosx-x64.dmg)
 4. Install the downloaded file

-###### Point Cloud Library and PCL Dependencies (version 1.7.2 currently) - http://pointclouds.org/documentation/tutorials/compiling_pcl_macosx.php
+###### Point Cloud Library and PCL Dependencies (version 1.7.2 currently)
 1. Open a Terminal window
 2. Install Homebrew with the command `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 3. Press enter when prompted